-Hyperhomocysteine has also been suggested as a risk factor for venous thromboembolic disease. ^{15,16,18,19} Ray et al. performed a meta-analysis of 9 case control studies measuring fasting plasma homocystine, as well as 5 studies measured after methionine loading.
-All 9 studies demonstrated a similar trend in the levels and the increased associated risk for venous thromboembolism (VTE) following methionine loading. ^{9,10} However, hyperhomocysteinemia has been associated with venous thromboembolic disease in some but not all studies.
-Additional research has concluded that associations between mild hyperhomocysteinemia and VTE may have been due to failure to take into account additional confounding risk factors such as body mass index and cigarette smoking.
-17
+Hyperhomocysteine has also been suggested as a risk factor for venous thromboembolic disease.^{15,16,18,19} Ray et al. performed a meta-analysis of 9 case control studies measuring fasting plasma homocysteine, as well as 5 studies measured after methionine loading.
+All 9 studies demonstrated a similar trend in the levels and the increased associated risk for venous thromboembolism (VTE) following methionine loading.^{9,10} However, hyperhomocysteinemia has been associated with venous thromboembolic disease in some but not all studies.
+Additional research has concluded that associations between mild hyperhomocysteinemia and VTE may have been due to failure to consider additional confounding risk factors such as body mass index and cigarette smoking.17

 Homocysteine testing has also been used to diagnose vitamin B12 deficiency in combination with methylmalonic acid (MMA).
-Homocysteine levels are a sensitive and specific measure of established vitamin B12 deficiency, but its role is unclear in the evaluation of borderline B12 deficiency, where it would be most useful.20 Furthermore, MMA testing without concurrent homocysteine testing has been recommended in the assessment of low-normal vitamin B12 levels.21

-High levels of serum homocysteine have been proposed as a risk factor for dementia, and several studies have evaluated the role of B-vitamin supplementation in lowering homocysteine and thus improving cognitive function or preventing cognitive decline.
-A meta-analysis by Clarke et al. determined that B-vitamin supplementation significantly reduced homocysteine levels, but did not have a clinically significant effect on global cognitive function or on cognitive aging.
-12 In contrast, a 2018 International Consensus Statement argues for the presence of a causal relationship between homocysteine levels and cognitive decline and for screening for hyperhomocysteine and treatment with B vitamins in patients presenting to memory clinics.
-13 However, the consensus body notes that 76% of the participants in the trials in the largest meta-analysis on the topic did not include baseline measures of cognitive function, and thus could not adequately compare the intervention group to the placebo group.
-Furthermore, they point to the lack of an established homocysteine threshold for intervention, which reduces the clinical relevance of the measure.
-13 At this time there is a lack of conclusive evidence that vitamin supplementation prevents dementia.
-14
+Homocysteine levels are a sensitive and specific measure of established vitamin B12 deficiency, but its role is unclear in the evaluation of borderline B12 deficiency, where it would be most useful.20 Furthermore, MMA testing without concurrent homocysteine testing has been recommended in the assessment of low-normal vitamin B12 levels.21 not have a clinically significant effect on global cognitive function or on cognitive aging.12 In contrast, a 2018 International Consensus Statement argues for the presence of a causal relationship between homocysteine levels and cognitive decline and for screening for hyperhomocysteine and treatment with B vitamins in patients presenting to memory clinics.13 However, the consensus body notes that 76% of the participants in the trials in the largest meta-analysis on the topic did not include baseline measures of cognitive function, and thus could not adequately compare the intervention group to the placebo group.
+Furthermore, they point to the lack of an established homocysteine threshold for intervention, which reduces the clinical relevance of the measure.13 At this time there is a lack of conclusive evidence that vitamin supplementation prevents dementia.14